jaz303/taylor/README.md

     $ taylor install gh:jaz303/JFTestAdditive
     $ taylor install gh:jaz303/JFTestMultiplicative

-The `gh:user/repo` format above is a simple shorthand notation that instructs `taylor` to install the requested module directly from Github.
+The `gh:user/repo` format above is a simple shorthand notation that instructs `taylor` to install the requested module directly from Github (alternatively any valid Git URL may be used).
 Assuming these commands go without a hitch, let's observe the effects:

     $ ls -l modules
     total 0